cockpit-project/cockpit/doc/protocol.md

  * "unix": Open a channel with the given unix socket.
  * "port": Open a channel with the given TCP port on localhost.
+ * "address": Open a channel that communicates with the given address instead of localhost.
+This can be an IP address or a valid host name.
+To use this option you must also specify a port.
+   This option should be used to communicate with external apis and not as a synonym for the host parameter.

 You may also specify these options: